Shine My Rusty Halo

 In withdrawal I learned a lot.
 The most scary thing to me was seeing how many young people are having drug problems.
 Being a mom, it really opened my eyes.
 I prayed every night for help and finally my prayers had been answered.
 I am very thankful to be here and intend on seeing the treatment program 100% all the way.
 I want to be a better mom, wife, daughter and person.
 Withdrawal wasn’t as bad as I thought, I feel really good now, and just knowing that I don’t need anything to feel good or be able to function means so much to me.
 So thanks a lot withdrawal team.
 I’m feeling good and ready for the next step to get better.

 When I first got to treatment I was nervous and didn’t want to be away from home.
 I was confused about everything.
 My life, how this happened to me, how I ended up here, and what was going to happen now.
-Once I got to know people at A Forever Recovery, the staff who was so impressive and personnel, the other people that were here for drugs and alcohol that I could relate to, I began to feel a lot better.
+Once I got to know people, the staff who was so impressive and personnel, the other people that were here for drugs and alcohol that I could relate to, I began to feel a lot better.
 All of the staff was very friendly and helpful when I wasn’t feeling too good.
 Richie made me laugh a lot and was really easy to relate to.
 I’m glad I got to meet him and so many other people from different places.
 Now I can’t wait to get started with classes and focus on the future.

-When I first arrived here at A Forever Recovery I truly felt as if there was no hope for me.
+When I first arrived here I truly felt as if there was no hope for me.
 I figured I was meant to live and die a junkie.
 I’d been down every street that I never wanted to travel on.
 I made myself sick.
 I was selfish and worthless.
 I didn’t think there was a life without heroin.
 I gave this program a chance; knowing that I had nothing to lose.

-I learned here at A Forever Recovery that there really is happiness out there if you just give yourself the chance to experience it.
+I learned here that there really is happiness out there if you just give yourself the chance to experience it.
 If there was ever a promise I could make and keep, it’s that.
 There really is a new life out there once you put down the drugs.
 Absolutely anything is possible if you can just find the courage to love and trust yourself.
 Once you are as low as you can go, how much more can you really lose?
 You deserve another chance, so give it to yourself.

 I am a human being, a spiritual being having a human experience.
 I am an addict, a person with a problem, not a mental deficiency.
 I am responsible for my recovery, not my addiction.
 I recognize that I have a lot of issues to work on, but I do know that I’m not alone and that I can get better.
 I remind myself that I am not perfect.
 While I still have no idea who I am, I do believe I am a good person and that if I stay clean and keep progressing I will eventually find out.
 I want to find out who I am rather than die of addiction.